cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 ### Caching

-As of [Cypress version 3.0](/guides/references/changelog#3-0-0), Cypress downloads its binary to the global system cache - on linux that is `~/.cache/Cypress`.
-By ensuring this cache persists across builds you can save minutes off install time by preventing a large binary download.
+As of [Cypress version 3.0](/guides/references/changelog#3-0-0), Cypress downloads its binary to the global system cache &mdash; `~/.cache/Cypress` on linux. _You can save minutes off of install time by ensuring this cache persists across builds_.

 #### We recommend users: